Gretgor/TilePuzzleSolver/README.md

   - Solving algorithm: the solving algorithm is a simple recursive method which attempts to fit every piece, starting from the largest one, one by one.
 Without anything added into the is_it_possible method, the algorithm is a simple brute-force, attempting every possible configuration for every tile until finding a proper one.
     - Heuristics for bounding can be added in subclasses via the is_it_possible method.
     - Heuristics for the order in which tiles are to be attempted can be added via the 'order_tiles' method.

 ====
+SUBCLASSES
+====

+> File "common_divisor.py": a subclass of the tileProblem class, called commonDivisorProblem, with a bounding heuristic associated with a common divisor.

+If a tile problem is such that a common divisor is known for the sizes of the tiles, and the total number of empty spaces in the grid is equal to the sum of the number of cells in every tile, then it is possible to apply the following bounding heuristic:
+- If the current state of the game is such that there exists a connected component of empty spaces whose length is not a multiple of the known common divisor, then it is impossible to reach a solved state without replacing or moving an already placed tile.

+The proof of the validity of that bound is simple: since every new tile added to the current state of the game has to be placed entirely within one of the connected components (tiles must be orthogonally connected), then the connected component whose size does not match the common divisor cannot have an integer number of tiles in it.
+A more ellaborate proof is left as an exercise for the more formally inclined.

+That bounding heuristic is applied by doing a simple depth-first-search (DFS) over the current state of the game in the is_it_possible method.
+The example problem for this subclass is equal to the one for the main class, since every tile is of size 6.

+====
 KNOWN ISSUES